-- Ÿ International-For the fiscal year ended June 30, 2006, revenues generated from non-United States websites accounted for approximately 29% of our total revenues.
-We believe that we have significant opportunity to expand our revenues both in the countries we currently service and in additional countries worldwide.
-In the markets we currently serve, we intend to intensify marketing efforts and expand customer service and support options.
-In addition, we intend to further extend our geographic and international scope by continuing to introduce localized websites in different countries and languages and by offering graphic design content specific to local markets - Y Consumer-Although we expect to maintain our primary focus on the small business market, we intend to further penetrate the consumer market.
-We believe that our customer support, sales and design services are differentiating factors that make purchasing from us an attractive alternative for individual consumers.
-We intend to add new products and services targeted at the consumer market and we believe that the economies of scale provided by our large print order volumes and integrated design and production facilities will enable us to profitably expand our consumer business. - Ÿ Strategic Alliances-We intend to develop strategic relationships to expand our marketing and sales channels.
-We have established cobranded or private branded websites and web landing or splash pages with companies in a variety of industries.
+- Y Non-US Markets-For the fiscal year ended June 30, 2007, revenue generated from non-United States websites accounted for approximately 32% of our total revenue.
+We believe that we have significant opportunity to expand our revenue both in the countries we currently service and in additional countries worldwide.
+In January 2007, we opened a marketing office in Barcelona, Spain to focus on the expansion of our European growth initiatives.
+We intend to continue expansion of our marketing efforts and customer service capabilities.
+In addition, we intend to further extend our geographic and international scope by continuing to introduce localized websites in different countries and languages and by offering graphic design content specific to local markets. - Y Consumer-Although we expect to maintain our primary focus on the small business market, we believe that our customer support, sales and design services, and low costs, are differentiating factors that make purchasing from us an attractive alternative for individual consumers.
+We intend to add new products and services targeted at the consumer market and we believe that the economies of scale provided by our large print order volumes and integrated design and production facilities will enable us to profitably grow our consumer business. - Y Strategic Partnerships-We intend to develop additional strategic relationships to expand our marketing and sales channels.
+We have established co-branded or private branded websites and web landing or splash pages with companies in a variety of industries.
 We seek to use these relationships to market our products and services to customers of these other parties, attract additional customers to our websites, and further promote the VistaPrint brand.
+We have also developed a scalable capability to address the market of customers who choose to order customized products and services through retail environments such as office superstores, or small print and copy storefronts.